backdrop-contrib/editableviews/README.txt

 Editable Views
 ==============

 Editable Views lets you create Views where the fields can be edited.
 Fields show both the current value and a form to edit it.
-A 'Save' button allows saving of all the entities shown in the View.
+A 'Save' button allows saving of all the entities shown in the View (this is compatible with having exposed filters on the View).

 Editable fields can be added on the base entity as well as on entities brought into the View by a relationship.
 Other, non-editable fields may be added to the View, in which case they function normally.